 Is Lilt vegan?

 According to the manufacturer, The Coca-Cola Company, Lilt is not suitable for vegans or vegetarians as it contains traces of fish gelatine.
+This is used as a stabiliser for the added colours and makes Lilt one of the few Coca-Cola products that’s not plant-based.

 Fish gelatine is a protein derived from collagen.
 It is extracted from the skin, scales and bones of fish by soaking them in acid, alkali or hot water and enzymes.
 As fish are animals, fish gelatine is not suitable for vegans or vegetarians.